spark-mv/cdn/install.md

 HolaCDN requires a client-side JavaScript in order to collects video statistics.
 The JavaScript is loaded asynchronously, and will not affect the page load time.

+First, choose the correct implementation for your player.
 You can enable HolaCDN on:

 * Any HTML5 based video player - [Native, JW player, Flowplayer] (https://github.com/hola/cdn/blob/master/install.md#22-html5-video-players) and others.
 * Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs)
 * The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player)

 You can safely add the JS code to your web page.
 It is disabled by default on the server side, to protect from accidental mass deployment.

-After the code is on your web pages, you will enable HolaCDN.
-First on your local machine (step 4), and then, gradually, to real (step 5).
+After the code is on your web pages, you will enable HolaCDN:
+* First on your machine for [local testing (step 3)] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally),
+* Then, gradually [deploy to real users(step 5)] (https://github.com/hola/cdn/blob/master/install.md#5-deploy-to-production).

 Examples provided throughout use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.